 How much are they?

-Breast prostheses can cost between $130 and $400 and usually need to be replaced every two years.
+Breast prostheses cost between $130 and $400.
+They usually need to be replaced every two years.

 The cost of prostheses can be claimed through Medicare.
 You can make a claim for a new prosthesis every two years.
-The National External Breast Prostheses Reimbursement Program page on the Department of Human Services website has more information.
+You can find more information on The National External Breast Prostheses Reimbursement Program page on the Department of Human Services website.

 Where can I get a prosthesis?

-Breast prostheses are available from a number of retail outlets, including department stores, specialist stores and online.
-Your nurse or Cancer Council helpline (telephone 13 11 20) can help you find a specialist prosthesis fitter in your area.
+You can get a breast prosthesis from a number of retail outlets, including department stores, specialist stores and online.
+BCNA's local service directory can also help you find a specialist prosthesis fitter in your area.

-If you are visiting a store to purchase a prosthesis, it may be a good idea to phone first and make an appointment with the prosthesis fitter.
+If you want to visit a store to purchase a prosthesis, it may be a good idea to phone first and make an appointment with the prosthesis fitter.

 If you are purchasing a prosthesis from an internet site, it is important to remember that you may not be able to have it fitted properly by a specialist fitter.